 Yellow is a bright color, and it will prevent the white from dulling your pink colors.
 If you try this exercise yourself, you will notice that the pinks created with this mixture will be closer to peach and coral shades.
 Even the red hues that lean more towards purple will become slightly more peachy when mixed with a white-yellow combination.
 This exercise is a wonderful way for you to begin experimenting with color bias.

-Now that you know how to make a variety of pink hues, you may be looking for ideas for using them in your designs and paintings.
 There is a reason why pink is used everywhere in advertisement and marketing.
 Pink is a bold and eye-catching color, which makes it ideal for making a statement in your paintings or designs.
 You can use each different pink hue to create a variety of impressions.
 Light pink can communicate youth, innocence, and sweetness, while darker pinks hint at love, passion, and excitement.

 Playfulness with Pink